 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 A couple of years ago (in September) Dustin and I went to Alaska for a fishing trip with his 96 year-old grandfather.
-We landed in Anchorage and then traveled via prop plane (which if you know about my travel anxiety issues, you know that it took a whole lot of courage to make that trip!) to a tiny fishing camp in the Aleutian Islands.
+We landed in Anchorage and then traveled via prop plane (which if you know about my travel anxiety issues, you know that it took a whole lot of courage to make that trip!) to a tiny fishing camp with no electricity in the Aleutian Islands.

 The fishing camp gave a whole new meaning to the phrase “middle of nowhere.”
 The nearest town was 200 miles away, and the only way to get in and out of the camp was via boat (down a river leading to the Bering Sea) or prop plane.
 Yes, the same Bering Sea where the Deadliest Catch show is filmed.
 Keep in mind, Dustin’s 96 year-old grandfather planned this entire trip and joined us! #lifegoals

-We spent seven quiet days at the fishing camp with one goal in mind: catch salmon.
-It was honestly the most relaxing seven days.
-So relaxing that I completely forgot about being in the middle of nowhere and also the fact that I had to climb back on a prop plane and take another five hour ride back to Anchorage.
+We spent 7 quiet days at the fishing camp with one goal in mind: to catch salmon.
+It was honestly the most relaxing 7 days.
+So relaxing that I completely forgot about being in the middle of nowhere and also the fact that I had to climb back on a prop plane and take another 5 hour plane ride back to Anchorage.
 Well, there was the close bear encounter with a mama and her two cubs, but other than that the trip was super relaxing.

 Chardea works with me part-time here at Live Simply.
 She’s a mom, wife, and lover of good food.
 She works in-office with me twice a week, testing out recipes, helping with photography projects, and now helping with Pinterest (Pinterest is a full time job these days–so much work!).
 A few months ago, she told me about a sheet pan meal that she makes regularly for her family, particularly when Brussels sprouts and butternut squash are in season.
-She sent me the recipe on a Friday evening and I knew exactly where to turn for salmon on Saturday morning.
+She sent me the recipe on a Friday morning…

-I made a special trip to Trader Joe’s on Saturday morning to pick up some frozen salmon and made this sheet pan meal for dinner that night.
-My family loved it.
-The smokiness of the bacon pairs perfectly with the veggies and simple honey drizzle.
-And it all works so well with the salmon filets.
+And I made this sheet pan salmon meal for dinner that night and my family loved it.
+The smokiness of the bacon pairs perfectly with the veggies, salmon, and simple honey drizzle.

-Before I share the recipe, let’s talk about a few notes…
+Before I share the sheet pan salmon recipe, let’s talk about a few notes…

 First, if you’re opposed to using bacon in this dish, or you just don’t have any bacon available, you can skip it.
 If you do this, I would drizzle olive oil over the salmon filets before roasting/baking.
 Also, realize that you’re missing out on some major flavor by skipping the bacon.
 Just sayin’.

 Typically we stay away from using speciality products in recipes.
-While this ingredient qualifies as more of a specialty herb blend, I think it’s a great addition to your spice cabinet because it can be used beyond today’s sheet pan meal.
-I love adding this herb blend to homemade vinaigrette–try it with a splash of Dijon mustard and honey– and sprinkled over roasted veggies and meats.
+While this ingredient qualifies as more of a specialty herb blend, I think it’s a great addition to your spice cabinet because it can be used beyond today’s sheet pan salmon meal.
 It’s a great capsule pantry spice to have on hand.

 Finally, this recipe calls for butternut squash and Brussels sprouts, but it’s easy to change up the veggies based on the season.
 I think sliced leeks and white potatoes would be lovely, or try all sweet potatoes.
 Cauliflower florets would also be great.
 Maybe even try radishes?
-There are quite a few veggies (think hard veggies) that would work well here.
+(Roasted radishes are AMAZING!!)
+There are quite a few veggies that would work well here (hard veggies).
 Use the recipe as a guide and change up the veggies when desired based on what’s seasonally available.

 Sheet Pan Honey-Salmon with Brussels Sprouts and Butternut Squash